History of Keira Knightley in Timeline

 Loading Video...

-In 2006, Keira Knightley took a break from working, suggesting that she wanted to take some time off acting to travel and focus on her personal life.
+In 2006, Knightley took a break from working, suggesting that she wanted to take some time off acting to travel and focus on her personal life.

-2006: Topped FHM's "100 Sexiest Women in the World" list and Maxim Hot 100 List
+2006: Topped FHM's "100 Sexiest Women in the World" list

-In 2006, Keira Knightley topped FHM's "100 Sexiest Women in the World" list and was also placed ninth on the Maxim Hot 100 list.
+In 2006, Knightley topped FHM's "100 Sexiest Women in the World" list and was also placed ninth on the Maxim Hot 100 list.

-2006: Dress Donated to Oxfam
+2006: Donated dress to Oxfam

-In 2006, The dress Keira Knightley wore to the Academy Awards was donated to the charity Oxfam, where it raised £4,300.
+In 2006, the dress Keira Knightley wore to the Academy Awards was donated to the charity Oxfam, where it raised £4,300.

 2007: Pirates of the Caribbean Role

-2007: Film Releases: Silk and Atonement
+2007: Releases of Silk and Atonement

 Loading Video...